NGĀ ARA REO ME NGĀ TIKANGA / LANGUAGES AND CULTURES

 Gagana Samoa has been introduced to build the language and cultural knowledge in fa’asamoa.
 The course offers an opportunity for students to build their language skills as well as their understanding of the different aspects of Gagana Samoa.
 They will also be able to experience cultural practices and protocols.
 Speaking a basic fluency of the language is needed for students to reach their full potential in the subject.

-Entry Requirements: Students will need basic fluency in Samoan as a first language and be able to hold a conversation in Samoan
+Entry Guidelines: Students will need basic fluency in Samoan as a first language and be able to hold a conversation in Samoan

 Leads to: Level 2 Samoan